apitestbase/apitestbase.github.io/Interact-with-Other-Systems.md

 These jars can be found at `<MQ_Install_Dir>/java/lib`.

+You can use Iron Test to interact with MQ 7.5 AND MQ 8.0 at the same time, through MQ 7.5 OR MQ 8.0 jars listed above.

 ## IIB
 To use IIB Test Step to interact with IIB as part of a test case, first copy IBM MQ jars as described above, then copy below jars to `<IronTest_Home>/lib/iib`.